alecmuffett/ready-made-twitter-searches/raw-searches.md

 * https://www.nspcc.org.uk/globalassets/documents/news/taming-the-wild-west-web-regulate-social-networks.pdf
 * https://www.nspcc.org.uk/globalassets/documents/research-reports/how-to-win-the-wild-west-web-report.pdf

+(
     wildwestweb
     OR wildwestinternet
     OR wildwestnet
     OR (
 	"wild west"
 	AND (
 	    "web"
 	    OR "internet"
 	    OR "network"
 	    OR "nspcc"
 	    OR "regulation"
 	    OR "unregulated"
 	    )
 	)
+    )
+AND -"chance to make the UK the safest place"

 # Safer Internet Day: General | tweets pertaining to the global campaign